lennart-maack/lennart-maack/README.md

 ## About Me:

-- Currently a Master's student at TUHH in the field of Mechatronics, Intelligent Systems and Robotics
+Currently a PhD student at TUHH in the field Medical AI
-- Very inquisitive in the broad field of AI (Deep Learning/Computer Vision/Data-centric AI/Explainable AI/Graph Neural Networks/AI in Medicine)
-- Furthermore, I like to build things
-  - See CoVision & SkinDiseaseApp for my latest projects
-  - Always open to contribute to new interesting projects
-- Happy about every new interesting contact and conversation
-- Let's change the world for the better

 ## Skills